Skip Content

 SMW provides a wage floor to protect grassroots employees.

-For the monthly monetary cap on the requirement of employers recording the total number of hours worked by employees, please click here.
+The monthly monetary cap on the requirement of employers recording the total number of hours worked by employees is also revised to $17,200 per month in tandem with the effective date of the new SMW rate.
+For details, please click here.

 SMW is expressed as an hourly rate.
 In essence, wages payable to an employee in respect of any wage period should be no less than the SMW rate on average for the total number of hours worked.